flamfrosticboio/pygstudio/README.md

 ## How to use pygstudio
 - To create your own pygstudio project, type in your terminal:
-`pygstudio create [NAME]` or `python -m pygstudio create [NAME] -o [DESTINATION]`.
+`pygstudio create [NAME]` or `python -m pygstudio create NAME -o DESTINATION`.
 This will make a new pygstudio template in your directory / destination.
+- To release your own game, type in your terminal:
+`pygstudio release -f PROJECTPATH -o RELEASEPATH`
+- To configure pygstudio, type in your terminal:
+`pygstudio config CONFIGS`

 ## What can you do with pygstudio?
 1. Easy configuration - Each file are provided with comments to help you guide in building your game.
-You can also edit the code if you don't like the code.
+You can also edit the code if you don't like the code itself.
-2. Easy access - Your scripts can access various things like the globals, components and assets by putting these lines of code: `import globals` `import components` `pygame.image.load("assets/mypicture.png")` (an example of using assets).
-Example:
+2. Easy access - Your scripts can access various things like the globals, components and assets by putting these lines of code: `import globals` `from components import componentA` `pygame.image.load("assets/mypicture.png")` _(an example of using assets)._ Example:
 ``` python
 # scripts/npc.py
 import pygame, random, globals